go-schwab/trader/README.md

 ### quick start

 0. go to [developer.tdameritrade.com](https://developer.tdameritrade.com/) and register for an account
-- optionally, if you'd like to trade using the `trade` package, you will have to register for a td-ameritrade brokerage account
-- this is NOT neccesary, as you can use the data from tda to trade on any platform you wish
+- optionally, if you'd like to trade using the `trade` package, you will have to register for a td-ameritrade brokerage account - this is NOT neccesary, as you can use the data from tda to trade on any platform you wish

 1. create an app on td ameritrade developer at [https://developer.tdameritrade.com/user/me/apps](https://developer.tdameritrade.com/user/me/apps), or by going to the My Apps tab while logged in

 2. go to your app (once it has been approved), and get the api key under the "Consumer Key" section

-3. create a file called `.APIKEY` and store your api key you generated in that file (with NO extra lines)
+- create a file called `.APIKEY` and store your api key you generated in that file (with NO extra lines)
+- move that file to the parent directory of the project

 4. `go get github.com/samjtro/go-tda`

-5. move the .APIKEY file into the dir you call from (alternatively, you may obviously pull a new branch and use the "../.APIKEY" path rather than the ".APIKEY" path in the handler.go file)
+5. `import 'github.com/samjtro/go-tda'`

 ### package details